British Airways: Fleet

-As of February 2025, the British Airways operates a fleet of 253 aircraft with 47 orders.
+As of February 2025, the British Airways operates a fleet of 274 aircraft with 42 orders.
 BA operates a mix of Airbus narrow and wide-body aircraft, and Boeing wide-body aircraft, specifically the 777 and 787.
 In October 2020, British Airways retired its fleet of 747-400 aircraft.
 It was one of the largest operators of the 747, having previously operated the -100, -200, and -400 aircraft from 1974 (1969 with BOAC).

 British Airways Engineering

 The airline has its own engineering branch to maintain its aircraft fleet, this includes line maintenance at over 70 airports around the world.
-As well as hangar facilities at Heathrow and Gatwick airport it has two major maintenance centres at Glasgow and Cardiff Airports.
+Amongst the company's various hangar facilities are its two major maintenance centres at Glasgow and Cardiff Airports.